stride3d/stride-docs/en/manual/game-studio/layout.md

 # Layout

 Game Studio consists of multiple panels, serving distinct functions.
-A lot of them react to changes made in other panels.
+A lot of them react to changes made in others.
 When developing games with Game Studio, it's important to familiarize yourself with them.
-One of the most important panels are the [Property grid](panels/property-grid.md), [Asset view](panels/asset-view.md) and [Solution explorer](panels/solution-explorer.md).

-Some assets may also have their own [dedicated editor](dedicated-editors/index.md) for editing them.
+Additionally, some assets may also have their own [dedicated editor](dedicated-editors/index.md).
 The most notable example of this are **scenes** and the [scene editor](dedicated-editors/scene-editor/index.md), which is where you will spent the majority of your time while working with Game Studio.

 ## Default layout